Mountains, fjords, waterfalls and glaciers

-There are plenty of hiking options in Hardanger, and many of them will give you a panoramic view of the fiord arms in the area.
-The highly challenging walk to Trolltunga is the best known hike around here.
-Every year around 100,000 visitors embark on this walk in order to take the iconic picture of themselves on Trolltunga above Lake Ringedalsvatnet.
-But Hardanger also offers a large number of hikes without the same crowds.
+There are plenty of hiking options, and many of them will give you a panoramic view of the fiord arms in the area.
+The best-known hike is the highly challenging walk to Trolltunga, but Hardanger also offers many other great hikes, without the same crowds.
 A walk to Buarbreen gives you a close look at the glacier, but also lets you experience one of the beautiful valleys in Western Norway.
-Here you also get to see the Folgefonna glacier at close range.
-Husedalen is well-known to many people, and international tourists are particularly numerous among those who come to see the four waterfalls of Nykkjesøyfossen, Søtefossen, Tveitafossen and Nyastølfossen, which are found on the outskirts of Hardangervidda National Park.

 The 18 Norwegian Scenic Routes